SQL Reference

 Federated Queries

-CData Connect supports federated queries to return data from multiple connected Data Sources at once.
+CData Connect Cloud supports federated queries to return data from multiple connected Data Sources at once.
 This feature provides a convenient way to combine data without manually copying or moving data between sources.

 Example Query